 PRIVILEGE DESCRIPTION

-Read Only User only can read the values of MIB tables.
+Read Only User only has the ability to read the values of MIB tables.

 Default community string is Public.

-Read and write User can read and set the values of MIB tables.
+Read and Write User has the ability to read and set the values of MIB tables.

 Default community string is Private.

-Avcomm Managed Switch allows users to assign 4 community strings.
+AVCOMM Managed Switch allows users to assign 4 community strings.
 Type the community string and select the privilege.
 Then press Submit.